 Generally speaking, the seller must send all the information he has about the building.
 In addition, some of this information is provided for by law.
 The courts strictly sanction any breach by the seller in terms of this general obligation .

-If the seller conceals important information, the buyer may obtain a price reduction or cancel the sale in more serious situations.
-The seller is then ordered to repay the price and sometimes to pay compensation to the buyer who has suffered prejudice (removal expenses, cost of finding alternative housing).
-It is therefore very important to comply with these requirements.
-The list of information the seller must give to the buyer is constantly increasing.
+If the latter hides important information, the buyer can obtain a reduction in the price or cancellation of the sale in the most serious cases.
+The seller is then summoned to reimburse the price and at times, pay compensation to the buyer who went through damage (moving costs, searching for another accommodation).
+Therefore, it is extremely important to respect these constraints.
+However, the list of information that the seller must provide to the buyer keeps extending continuously.

-The seller must, for example, inform the buyer of the existence of easements (right of way, visibility, drainage), mortgages or liens (held by a bank to guarantee a loan) or other encumbrances (preliminary promise to sell or advertising display contract).
+The seller must, for example, inform the buyer if easements exist (passage, view, waterflow), mortgages or privileges (taken in favor of a bank to guarantee a credit) or other charges (preferential agreement or an advertising bulletin).